MicrosoftDocs/dataexplorer-docs/data-explorer/sql-server-emulation-overview.md

 ms.topic: reference
 ms.date: 02/26/2023
 ---
-# Query data in Azure Data Explorer with SQL Server emulation
+# Query data in Azure Data Explorer using SQL Server emulation

 Any library and application that can connect to a Microsoft Azure SQL Database with Azure Active Directory (Azure AD) authentication can also connect to Azure Data Explorer.
 This functionality is made possible by Azure Data Explorer's TDS-compliant endpoint, which emulates Microsoft SQL Server.